Home > Compensation Amounts > Dental Claim

 The cost of dental treatment can be immense and this treatment could be necessary for the rest of your life.
 You are entitled to claim compensation for this expense as well as other financial losses - such as lost income, medical expenses, travel expenses to the hospital or GP.

-Examples of how much compensation for dental claims concluding in 2010
+Examples of how much pain and suffering compensation for dental claims

-If you seriously damage or lose a back tooth (molar or premolar) you can claim an amount per tooth lost of: £700 - £1,150
+If you seriously damage or lose a back tooth (molar or premolar) you can claim an amount per tooth lost calculated at: £950 – £1,500

 Front teeth (canines and incisors) are more visible than back teeth and so damage to them will have a far greater cosmetic effect than damage to your back teeth.
-As a result of this enhanced cosmetic effect - the amounts of compensation your solicitor can recover for injured front teeth is higher than that for your back.
-For each front tooth lost you can expect approximately: £1,400 - £2,500
+As a result of this enhanced cosmetic effect – the amounts of compensation your solicitor can recover for injured front teeth is higher than that for your back.
+For each front tooth lost you can expect a compensation settlement of approximately: £1,900 – £3,500

 When you damage your teeth in an accident you will often also fracture your jaw.
-Fractured jaws can lead to compensation between: £4,000 - £29,000
+Fractured jaws can lead to compensation payouts between: £5,500 – £40,000

 On this page you have seen how much compensation you can expect for the most common UK dental claim including damaged teeth and fractures jaw bones.

-Click dental claim to have me assess the amount of compensation you can expect for your dental claim.
+I recommend you click dental claim calculator to have me assess the amount of compensation you can expect for your dental claim.